 An American Conscience: The Reinhold Niebuhr StoryMartin Doblmeier, Richard Crouter, Anthony Bateza, Lori Pearson, and Edmund N. Santurri Sunday, February 19, 2017 7:00 p.m. – 9:00 p.m.
 Carleton College, Weitz Center for Creativity – Cinema (WCC161)

-A special early screening of the new documentary An American Conscience: The Reinhold Niebuhr Story will be held on Sunday, February 19 at Carleton College.
+A special early screening of the new documentary An American Conscience: The Reinhold Niebuhr Story will be held on Sunday, February 19, at Carleton College.
 The screening will be followed by a panel discussion featuring the filmmaker, Martin Doblmeier, and faculty members from St. Olaf and Carleton.

-This new documentary film tells the dramatic story of one of the great American public intellectuals from the last century, Reinhold Niebuhr, and how he emerged as a voice of conscience during the defining eras in American history.
-It features interviews with President Jimmy Carter, Civil Rights leader Andrew Young, New York Times writer David Brooks, Cornel West and others.
+This new documentary film tells the dramatic story of one of the great American public intellectuals from the last century, Reinhold Niebuhr, and how he emerged as a voice of conscience during a defining era in American history.
+It features interviews with President Jimmy Carter, Civil Rights leader Andrew Young, New York Times writer David Brooks, philosopher and political activist Cornel West, and others.
 Actor Hal Holbrook reads for Reinhold Niebuhr.
 The film will air on PBS beginning in April 2017.

-The event is co-sponsored by St. Olaf’s Institute for Freedom & Community and Martin E. Marty Chair in Religion and the Academy.
-Other co-sponsors are Carleton College’s American Studies Program, Religion Department and Arts @ Carleton.
+This event is co-sponsored by the St. Olaf Institute for Freedom & Community and Martin E. Marty Chair in Religion and the Academy.
+Other co-sponsors are Carleton’s American Studies Program, Religion Department, and Arts @ Carleton.